-ART 200 Art History I (3) B
+ART 200 Art History: Prehistory to Early Renaissance (3) B

 This course provides a chronological and historical survey examining painting, sculpture, and architecture of Western cultures beginning with prehistory to the fifteenth century.
 This course will focus on significant developments in the visual arts and their connection to and reflection of the political, religious and social influences of the time.
 In addition, the course will consider how art can be interpreted through a Christian worldview.